Visitor Restriction Update: Effective September 16, 2020

 At Lowell General Hospital and Circle Health, we want to ensure that you are Safe with Us.
-We will be updating our visitor policy beginning June 12, 2020 as follows to ensure the health and safety of our patients, staff and community:
+We have updated our visitor policy effective September 16, 2020 as follows to ensure the health and safety of our patients, staff and community:

 - The cafeteria and Dunkin’ Donut locations at the hospital campuses remain closed to the public at this time.
 We encourage Support Persons to eat before they visit and request that they do not bring outside food or beverages into the hospital or outpatient locations.

 - We ask that each patient’s Support Person limits their travel throughout the hospital to just to and from the location the patient is being treated.
-Support Persons will be directed to the patient’s room or outpatient location upon arrival and asked to travel directly to the exit following their visit.
+Support Persons will be directed to the patient’s room and will need to check in at the team center upon arrival and departure.

 - We will continue to offer virtual visits for patients’ loved ones via Zoom and other technologies and encourage patients to speak to their nurse about options to stay connected to loved ones during their stay.

 - Operative visits, Diagnostic testing, Ambulatory/Clinic, ED patients will be eligible to have one Support Person when appropriate.